Lower Olefins

 Specific Issues

-• EEPC organises a yearly HSE conference.
-The 2024 EEPC conference will take place in Sitges (Spain) from 15 to 18 October.
-The 2023 EEPC conference was held from 24 to 27 October.
-The event revolved around the achievements, challenges and future directions of the ethylene production in Europe.
+- EEPC organises a yearly HSE conference.
+The 2025 EEPC conference will take place in Malta from 22 to 24 October.
+The 2024 EEPC conference was held from 16 to 18 October.
+The event explored the challenges facing the chemical industry and the opportunities that come with the necessary transformation.

 DCPD is currently under review in the European Union as part of an ongoing European Chemical Agency (ECHA) Community Rolling Action Plan (CoRAP) procedure linked to its REACH registration (France, 2015).
 The substance was also evaluated as part of the French National Strategy on Endocrine Disruptors (SNPE, 2014), whereby recently published information suggests that the French Agency for Food, Environmental and Occupational Health and Safety (ANSES) is not considering the substance as a potential endocrine disruptor (ED).